thoughtworks/build-your-own-radar/README.md

 | Apache Kylin  | assess | platforms              | TRUE  | Apache Kylin is an open source analytics solution ...   |
 | JSF           | hold   | languages & frameworks | FALSE | We continue to see teams run into trouble using JSF ... |

+### Moved In / Out

+If you want to show movement of blips, add the optional columns `hasMovedIn` and `hasMovedOut` to your dataset

 ### Sharing the sheet

 - In Google Sheets, click on "Share".